WebAssembly/module-linking/proposals/module-types/Explainer.md

 not impose any ordering requirements on the actual imported modules.

-Instances and modules can also be import arguments, allowing whole collections of fields to be passed as a single unit which can simplify linking in larger scenarios.
+Instances and modules can also be import arguments, allowing whole collections of fields to be passed as a single unit.
 For example, this module imports a `wasi_file` instance and passes it on to the child:
 ```wasm
 (module
   (type $WasiFile (instance